PastelBelem8/ADOPT.jl/src/metrics/README.md

     complete outperformance).
   - [2] Metrics may be considered acording to if they induce total ordering or according to its cardinality.
+  - Consider researching the PISA framework that is stated by Lucas Badstreet as being widely used for benchmarking MOOs and new test problems (also providing a few references to applications of the PISA framework).

+  - Consider reading [6] for a better classification of the properties of each algorithm and to get a sense of the mostly used metrics.

+  - [7] Efficient implementation for HV indicator.
 /

 When evaluating the performance of the result of two MOOAs, one can use a